 4. Heat the oil in the same frying pan and add the onion.
 Cook for 5-7 minutes until softened.
 Stir in all the spices and sugar while it’s cooking, add the garlic then the shredded lamb.
 Cook for a couple of minutes to infuse it with flavours and take it off the heat.

 5. In a large bowl mash the feta with the eggs.
-Add the Parmesan, lamb and onion mixture and the chopped spinach.
+Add the toasted seeds and pine nuts, Parmesan, lamb and onion mixture and the chopped spinach.
 Mix it all very well.

 6. Preheat the oven to 190C/375F/gas 5.
 Prepare a square 20 x 20cm dish or a cake tin and brush it with butter.